pipebots/stm32wb55-bluetooth-audio/heart_rate_demo.md

 1. On an Android phone, download and install the `ST BLE Sensor` app using Google Play.
 There is an equivalent app for iPhones.
 2. Start the the app on the P-Nucleo board.
-3. On your hone, open the `ST BLE Sensor` app.
+3. On your phone, open the `ST BLE Sensor` app.
 4. Tap `Connect one device`.
 5. You should see an ST app `HRSTM` in the list.
 Tap that.
 6. The app should  connect to the app (takes a few seconds) and you should see a big pulsing heart and some other stuff.